sandeepkavadi/pyloans/README.md

 1. Get the original cashflow schedule.
 2. Get the Annual Percentage rate (APR)
 3. Get the Weighted average life of the loan
+4. Get modified cashflows by providing dictionary of additional payments